 After you’ve chosen the criteria for the report, you can then determine what specific columns of information you’d like to see, including sorting the data or aggregating transaction totals.

 In the Display section is your option field for Columns.
 These are how your data will display on the screen, as well as export to a spreadsheet.

 The Columns section contains all the ways to display the data, ranging from basic info like Amount and Date to more complex or in-depth data, such Allocation or Transaction Tags, if applicable.

-Also, there are three fields that, while similar, can affect your report totals in different ways:
+There are three fields that, while similar, can affect your report totals in different ways: